Göta kanal eller Vem drog ur proppen?: Production

 Filming took place between 13 July - 30 September 1981.

 The two boats in the film are Orrskär 1000 (Carina) and Storebro's Storö 31 Baltic (Uniship).

 A documentary, Hur dom drog ur proppen, was made about, by Swedish means, advanced stunts.

 Reception

 The film was a huge success in Sweden and was seen by over 1.5 million people.
 Two sequels were made, in 2006 and 2009.

 The audience criticized the film for the sound.
 The film's screenwriter and director Hans Iveberg answered in Expressen by blaming the tradition in Swedish film making where sound almost resembles that of radio theatre.

 In 1983 an article in Eskilstuna-Kuriren reported about a conference where the use of product placement in the film was an issue.
 There was discussions on whether the film should be taxed for this.
-Iveberg denied being sponsored but Urban Jäfvert and Per Håkansson at University of Stockholm had confirmed that products were exposed in the film in exchange for the crew using them.
+Iveberg denied being sponsored but Urban Jäfvert and Per Håkansson at Stockholm University had confirmed that products were exposed in the film in exchange for the crew using them.